Research-Tested Practice Strategies That Will Help You Learn New Pieces Faster

 On Day 1, the students in both groups recorded themselves sight-reading an etude provided by the researcher.
 Next, they were given 20 minutes to practice the etude in any way they wished.
 Then, they were asked to record a second performance of the etude.

 On Day 2, both groups were asked to watch a video about various strategies for more effective practicing, and this is where the groups’ training experiences began to diverge.
-One group’s video (the “comparison” group) trained them in a series of practice techniques like chaining and whole-part-whole.
+One group’s video (the “comparison” group) trained them in a series of practice techniques like chaining1 and whole-part-whole2.

-Meanwhile, the other group’s video (the “treatment” group) included not just this same collection of practice techniques, but self-regulation strategies like effective goal-selection and self-evaluation.
+Meanwhile, the other group’s video (the “treatment” group) included not just this same collection of practice techniques, but self-regulation strategies like effective goal-selection3 and self-evaluation4.

 Importantly, both videos included not just a description of the practice and self-regulation strategies, but illustrative demonstrations as well, with the models (several advanced grad students) giving a running play-by-play of what they were doing and thinking as they demonstrated each example.